trustgrid/docs/content/en/release-notes/cloud/may-2023/index.md

 description: May Release focusing on Audit and UI improvements, plus bug fixes
 ---

+## Accessibility Improvements
+Prior to this release we used only the color red to indicate if the control or data plane was disconnected.
+We now use different icons to indicate there is an issue with connectivity.
+### Control Plane Disconnected
+{{<tgimg src="control-plane-disconnected.png" caption="Control Plane Disconnect icon" alt="Red circle with an exclamation mark(!) inside to indicate control plane disconnected">}}

+### Data Plane Disconnected
+{{<tgimg src="data-plane-disconnected.png" caption="Data Plane Disconnected icon" alt="Red triangle with an exclamation mark(!) to indicate data plane is disconnected ">}}

 ## Change Audit Improvements
 Several improvements where made around our change auditing system including:
 * Tag changes are now Audited.